Swinney Orders Review After SNP Figure Convicted of Sex Crimes

 A total of 50 councillors backed a winning motion which called on the SNP to lose a £10,000 pay boost given to its group leader as a result of the party’s failure over the Linden scandal.
 The motion to remove the SNP’s special payment passed by 50 votes to 21.

-Secret recordings of internal SNP group meetings after Linden was forced to resign as leader in 2022 showed one councillor, Kirsten Larson, say that the only thing she thought Linden was guilty of was ‘being a young person.’
-When this was raised during the meeting by one of Linden’s victims, fellow councillor Cameron McManus, Ms Larson called for ‘dignity and respect’ and accused him of ‘selectively quoting’ her comments.
+Secret recordings of internal SNP group meetings after Linden was forced to resign in 2022 showed one councillor, Kirsten Larson, say that the only thing she thought Linden was guilty of was ‘being a young person.’
+When this was raised during the meeting by one of Linden’s victims, fellow councillor Cameron McManus, Ms. Larson called for ‘dignity and respect’ and accused him of ‘selectively quoting’ her comments.

 Mr. McManus said he would show ‘more respect’ for his former colleagues ‘than all of them have shown me.’
 He said: ‘All of them do have my mobile number, and not once in the last week has any of them contacted me.
 Dignity and respect?
 Look in the mirror.’